"These are hard times, even for Super Sentai"

 - In A Bug's Life there's a cricket begging in the city with a sign that reads "Kid pulled my wings off".

 - In Robots, a robot in Robot City's station has a sign simply saying 'Got Screwed'.
 The giant screw in his head turns out to be fake.

 - In Grand Canyon, Dee notices a man with a cardboard sign that reads "Will Work For Food" as she drives to work.
-This is a very straightforward Type 1 example.

 - In a Saturday Night Live short film, Norm Mac Donald plays a homeless man holding a "will work for food" sign.
 A distinguished looking gentleman picks him up and takes him to his home, where he has the homeless man do various secretarial/data entry work: rubber stamping, stapling, calculating, etc. At the end of the day the distinguished man gives the homeless man a hot dog on a bun and returns him to where he picked him up.
 The homeless man then gives the hot dog to his Heterosexual Life Partner-in-homelessness, who is worse off than he is.